Eitrheim

-Eitrheim is a village in Ullensvang municipality in Vestland county, Norway.
-The industrial village is located on a small peninsula near the southern shore of the Sørfjorden, just 3 kilometers (1.9mi) north of the town of Odda.
-Since 2003, it has been considered a part of urban area of Odda (town), so separate population statistics are no longer tracked.
+Eitrheim is a village in Ullensvang Municipality in Vestland county, Norway.
+The industrial village is located on a small peninsula near the southern shore of the Sørfjorden, just 3 km to the north of the town of Odda.
 The eastern end of the Folgefonna Tunnel lies on the western edge of Eitrheim.

+The 0.88 km2 village had a population (2002) of and a population density of 973 PD/km2.
+Since 2002, the population and area data for this village area has not been separately tracked by Statistics Norway, because it has been considered part of the urban area of the town of Odda.